Spending time with my child: What to expect

 Q: What is a reasonable amount of contact time?

 A: Each case is different.
 There is no one type of contact that is better than another for all situations.
-You need to think about how much hands-on care you can realistically provide, how much you have provided in the past and wider issues such as work commitments, getting your child to school etc.
+Primarily it is what is needed by your child, your needs are secondary.
+You do need to think about how much hands-on care you can realistically provide, how much you have provided in the past and wider issues such as work commitments, getting your child to school etc.

 Q: What happens if we can’t agree?